Travel guide

 Does an eSIM work well in Bosnia?

 Yes.
 A travel eSIM in Bosnia connects to local operator networks and works just like a physical SIM, with 4G data in populated areas.
-It is the most convenient way to have internet because it installs in 1 minute, doesn't require going to any store, and avoids roaming, which is not included in your Spanish plan here.
+It's the most convenient way to have internet because it installs in 1 minute, doesn't require going to any store, and avoids roaming, which is not included in your Spanish tariff here.

 The key is to understand the context: Bosnia and Herzegovina is not part of the EU's "Roam like at home" area, unlike Croatia or Slovenia.
-This means that unless your operator has a specific plan for the Balkans (rare and expensive), browsing with your usual SIM will cost you a per-megabyte roaming rate that will eat into your travel budget.
-The eSIM solves this from the root: you pay a fixed plan in advance and know exactly how much you will spend.
-If you come from an EU country with data included, don't trust it: as soon as your mobile connects to a Bosnian operator, you are no longer covered.
+This means that, unless your operator has a specific (rare and expensive) tariff for the Balkans, browsing with your usual SIM will cost you a per-megabyte roaming rate that will eat into your travel budget.
+The eSIM solves this problem from the root: you pay a fixed plan in advance and know exactly how much you're going to spend.
+If you come from an EU country with included data, don't trust it: as soon as your phone connects to a Bosnian operator, you are no longer covered.

 eSIM for Bosnia and Herzegovina: coverage, data, and why to forget about roaming